restraint-harness/restraint/docs/restraint.rst

 If you pass another -v you will get the output from the tasks written to your screen as well.

 But all of this information is stored in the job.xml which in this case is stored in ./simple_job.07.

-Result conversion
+Result Conversion
 -----------------

 job2html.xml
 ~~~~~~~~~~~~

-an xslt template to convert the stand alone job.xml results into a html doc.
+An XSLT (eXtensible Stylesheet Language Transformations) template to convert
+the stand-alone job.xml results into a HTML doc.
+The template can be found in
+Restraint's ``client`` directory.

-Here is an example to convert a job run xml into an html doc.
-This html doc can
+Here is an example to convert a job run XML into an HTML doc.
+This HTML doc
-be easily navigated with a browser to investigate results and logs.
+can be easily navigated with a browser to investigate results and logs.

 ::